Georgia Gibbs: Career

-Some notoriety followed Gibbs for her cover versions of music popularized by black performers, such as Etta James's "The Wallflower" (recorded by Gibbs with modified lyrics under the title "Dance With Me Henry", released March 26, 1955) and LaVern Baker's "Tweedle Dee" (which outsold Baker's version, prompting complaint from her).
+Some notoriety followed Gibbs for her cover versions of music popularized by black performers, such as Etta James's "The Wallflower" (recorded by Gibbs with bowdlerized lyrics under the title "Dance With Me Henry", released March 26, 1955) and her copycat cover of LaVern Baker's "Tweedle Dee" (which outsold Baker's version, prompting complaint from her).
 Decades later, Gibbs commented that she, like most artists of the day, had no say in their choice of material and arrangements.
 A widely told story has LaVern Baker taking out a life insurance policy on herself in advance of a flight to Australia and naming Georgia Gibbs as the beneficiary.
 "You need this more than I do," Baker is said to have written to Gibbs, "because if anything happens to me, you're out of business."
+Whitened pop covers of black R&B and blues songs were a mid-1950s fad and many singers and groups had hits with them, including Pat Boone, the McGuire Sisters, the Chordettes, and the Crew Cuts.

 Personal life

 In 1970 she married foreign correspondent and author Frank Gervasi, biographer of Israeli prime minister Menachem Begin, and whose books include To Whom Palestine?, The Case for Israel, The Real Rockefeller and The Violent Decade.
 They had first met in Paris in the 1930s, but lost touch with one another for 12 years.
 The marriage lasted until his death in 1990; they had one child who predeceased Georgia.

 Georgia Gibbs died of leukemia on December 9, 2006, aged 88, at New York's Memorial Sloan-Kettering Cancer Center.
 Survivors included grandson Sacha Gervasi (from her husband's previous marriage), her brother Robert Gibson and nieces Patty Turk, Jody (Babydoll) Gibson, and Jody's sister Amy.
 Gibbs' last interview, conducted by Greg Adams, was subsequently published online.